Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/ROS/Ardupilot-installation.md

 source ~/ardupilot_gazebo_roscam/devel/setup.bash
 roslaunch ardupilot_gazebo iris_with_roscam.launch
 ```

+# QGroundControl Installation (GCS)
+## What is Ground Control Station?
+UAV ground control station (GCS) is a land- or sea-based control centre that provides the facilities for human control of Unmanned Aerial Vehicles (UAVs or "drones").
+## What is QGroundControl??
+QGroundControl (QGC) is an intuitive and powerful ground control station (GCS) for UAVs.
+## Why QGC?
+The primary goal of QGC is ease of use for both first time and professional users.
+It provides full flight control and mission planning for any MAVLink enabled drone, and vehicle setup for both PX4 and ArduPilot powered UAVs.
+Instructions for using QGroundControl are provided in the [User Manual](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/index.html) (you may not need them because the UI is very intuitive!)
+Best part is **All the code is open-source, so you can contribute and evolve it as you want.
+The [Developer Guide](https://docs.qgroundcontrol.com/master/en/qgc-dev-guide/index.html) explains how to [build](https://docs.qgroundcontrol.com/master/en/qgc-dev-guide/getting_started/index.html) and extend QGC.**

+**Note** that QGC can be installed/run Ubuntu 20.04 LTS (or later)
+Before installing QGroundControl for the first time:

+	On the command prompt enter:

 # Run it all
 ## Gazebo-ROS
 Open one terminal and launch ROS integrated gazebo